Charlie Kirk: Turning Point USA

-In May 2012, Kirk gave a speech at Benedictine University's "Youth Government Day", where he met Bill Montgomery, a 72-year-old retiree who was then a Tea Party–backed legislative candidate.
-Montgomery later said that the speakers at the event had bored the audience of a few hundred high-school kids, but they began to pay rapt attention when Kirk started speaking.
-Montgomery then encouraged Kirk to pursue political activism full-time.
-A month after they first met, Montgomery and Kirk co-founded Turning Point USA, wanting to start an organization rivaling liberal groups such as MoveOn.org.
+In May 2012, Kirk gave a speech at Benedictine University's "Youth Government Day", where he met Bill Montgomery, who was then a Tea Party-backed legislative candidate.
+Montgomery later said that the event's speakers had bored the audience of a few hundred high-school kids, but the students began paying rapt attention when Kirk started speaking.
+Montgomery encouraged Kirk to pursue political activism full time.
+A month after they first met, Montgomery and Kirk co-founded Turning Point USA, aiming to create an organization that would rival liberal groups such as MoveOn.
 Kirk described it as a student organization advocating for free markets and limited government.
 At the 2012 Republican National Convention, Kirk met Foster Friess, a former investment manager and prominent Republican donor, and persuaded him to finance the organization.

 Kirk remained the executive director, chief fundraiser, and the public face of Turning Point USA until his death in 2025.
-He became known for visiting college campuses to debate with ideological opponents, typically students, and persuade them to consider conservative candidates.
+He became known for visiting college campuses to host informal debates with ideological opponents, typically students, and attempting to persuade them to consider conservative candidates.
+He often sat behind a table bearing his slogan, "Prove me Wrong".
 According to the Associated Press, video clips of Kirk's campus appearances spread online, helping him "secure a steady stream of donations that transformed Turning Point into one of the country's largest political organizations".
 Turning Point eventually began holding massive rallies in which top conservative leaders addressed tens of thousands of young voters.
 In 2025, TPUSA said it had chapters at more than 2,000 college and high school campuses, and that it had received 32,000 inquiries about starting new chapters in the days after Kirk's death.

 TPUSA's activities include publication of the Professor Watchlist and the School Board Watchlist.
 Critics of these watchlists say they threaten academic freedom and have led to the targeted harassment of academics.
 In 2019, the Professor Watchlist was briefly suspended by its web host.
-In 2020, ProPublica investigated TPUSA's finances and found that the organization made "misleading financial claims", that the audits were not done by an independent auditor, and that the leaders had enriched themselves while advocating for Trump.
+In 2020, ProPublica investigated TPUSA's finances and found that the organization made "misleading financial claims" and that its audits were not done by an independent auditor.
 ProPublica also reported that Kirk's salary from TPUSA had increased from $27,000 to nearly $300,000 and that he had bought an $855,000 condo in Longboat Key, Florida.
 In 2020, Turning Point USA had $39.2 million in revenue.
 Kirk earned a salary of more than $325,000 from TPUSA and related organizations.